D4dx-backend/ward-management/ward-management-system/DOCKER_SURVEY_STATIC_FORM_FIX.md

 2. **Always Available**: Form is always accessible with current status
 3. **Easy Updates**: Click status buttons to change question status
 4. **Visual Progress**: Progress bar shows completion percentage
-5. **Tabbed Interface**: Organized into Docket Survey, Basic Survey, and Cluster Visits
+5. **Tabbed Interface**: Organized into Docket Survey, Basic Survey, and House Visits

 ### For Coordinators
 1. **Overview Dashboard**: See all ward surveys in their district